tc39/proposal-intl-displaynames-v2/README.md

 monthNames
  ["1月", "2月", "3月", "4月", "5月", "6月", "7月", "8月", "9月", "10月", "11月", "12月"]
 ```
 The using a Date object with Intl.DateTimeFormat hack is even worse when we want to get the display names for a different calendar system.
-For example, if we like to get the array of month names in English for the “coptic” calendar, the following code would get us incorrect result:
+For example, if we like to get the month names in English for the “coptic” calendar, the following code would get us incorrect result:
 ```
 let dtf = new Intl.DateTimeFormat("en", {month: "long", timeZone: "UTC", calendar: "coptic"}) let monthNames = [